turtlequeue/setup-babashka/README.md

 # Use a CI version

 You probably don't want to do that.
 Using a CI build of babashka is possible.
-They can be found on the clojurians slack #babashka-circleci-builds channel or on [appveyor](https://ci.appveyor.com/project/borkdude/babashka) for windows builds.
+They can be found on the babashka CI build artefacts or on [appveyor](https://ci.appveyor.com/project/borkdude/babashka) for windows builds.

 Keep in mind that:
 - the CI builds from babashka will expire